 Budget:

-Green Tortoise Hostel offers affordable accommodations in a historic building near the Financial District and Embarcadero.
+The Green Tortoise Hostel offers affordable accommodations in a historic building near the Financial District and Embarcadero.
 It provides a social atmosphere with communal spaces and organized activities.

 The Mission, San Francisco Hotels

-Best place to stay in SF for: Hipsters
+Best area for: Hipsters

-Transportation: Great, BART and MUNI routes
+Transportation: Great access to BART and MUNI routes

 The Mission, San Francisco Hotel Recommendations